vlandau/dockerfiles/README.md

 # Dockerfiles

-This repository contains various useful Dockerfiles that I find useful in my workflow.
-Docker images derived from these Dockerfiles will be hosted on Docker Hub here: https://hub.docker.com/u/vlandau
+This repository contains various Dockerfiles that I find useful in my workflow.
+Images built from these Dockerfiles will be hosted on Docker Hub here: https://hub.docker.com/u/vlandau
 <br/>

 ### Some useful notes